-Believe it or not, Arizona’s wine producing region is one of the oldest in the country, first settled in the 16th Century by Spanish missionaries for use in their religious ceremonies.
+Believe it or not, Arizona’s wine producing region is one of the oldest in the country, first settled in the 16th century by Spanish missionaries for use in their religious ceremonies.

 But in the first part of the 20th century, prohibition brought wine-making to a rapid halt throughout the country.
 Arizona’s wine industry went into a state of hibernation and did not recover for decades.
-Arizona has finally put itself in the forefront of the American wine industry, producing award-winning wines that rival those of California and other winegrowing regions.

-Arizona is now home to more than forty wineries with tasting rooms that extend statewide.
+Arizona is now home to more than 40 wineries with tasting rooms that extend statewide.
 Unlike stereotypical California wines, Arizona winemakers tend to craft their wines in the “old world” style, such as those produced in Italy and the Rhone River region of France.
 With lower alcohol content, these European-style blends are meant to be enjoyed throughout the day.

 Sample enough Arizona wine and you’ll undoubtedly run into the work of Arizona’s premier winemaker, Eric Glomski of Page Springs Cellars near Sedona.

 Glomski has recently taken on another venture closer to the Grand Canyon.
 His newest partners, with experience in the local restaurant industry spanning four decades, are the Kennelly family of Williams.
 Together they have initiated “Grand Canyon Cellars,” a family-owned micro-winery tucked into the historic mountain community of Williams.